peter-murray/node-hue-api/README.md

 You are strongly encouraged to migrate off this, as it will be completely removed in the `4.x` releases, also all new features will only be added to the `v3` going forward.

+This shim will print out on `console.error` a number of warnings about the deprecated function calls that exist and provide some details on what you can do to remove them.

+This shim layer will be removed in the `4.x` versions of the library.